 Carbon footprint goal

-Countdown won the Resilience to Climate Change category at this year's (2016) Green Ribbon Awards for our work in increasing energy efficiency and reducing carbon emissions.
+Countdown won the Resilience to Climate Change category at the 2016 Green Ribbon Awards for our work in increasing energy efficiency and reducing carbon emissions.

 The Green Ribbon Awards, run by the Ministry for the Environment, recognise the outstanding contributions made by individuals, organisations, businesses and communities to protect and enhance New Zealand’s environment.